isomerpages/moe-cedargirlssec/_our-curriculum/Student Leadership/Boards.md

 discussions, real-life case studies, and hands-on activities, students continually refine their leadership skills and learn how to manage class responsibilities effectively.</p>
+<p></p>
+<h4><strong>Cyber Tech Ambassadors</strong></h4>
+<p>The Cedar Cyber Tech Ambassadors (CTA) comprise students who are passionate
+about using technology responsibly and meaningfully to enhance learning, well-being, and personal productivity in the Cedar community.
+These students are positive role models who demonstrate integrity, responsibility, and sound judgement in their digital behaviour.
+Cyber Tech Ambassadors take on the responsibility of guiding their peers in navigating the digital world wisely and ethically with a positive attitude and willingness to learn and share.</p>
+<p>Cyber Tech Ambassadors promote the safe and effective use of digital tools,
+including AI, by encouraging honesty, proper acknowledgement, and respect for data privacy and online safety.
+They help peers understand the purpose and appropriate use of different digital and AI tools, empowering them to use technology to support thinking and learning.
+By sharing practical tips on organisation, task management, revision, and project work, CTAs encourage Cedarians to work smarter and develop positive digital habits.</p>
+<p>In addition, Cyber Tech Ambassadors champion cyber wellness by promoting
+respectful online behaviour, healthy screen use, and the protection of personal information.
+They also serve as a bridge between students and teachers by gathering student feedback on digital tools, AI use, and cyber wellness, contributing to the continual improvement of school-wide guidance and practices.</p>
+<p>Through trainings and school-based initiatives, Cyber Tech Ambassadors
+grow as confident leaders who help foster a positive and responsible digital culture at Cedar.</p>